-Visual Merchandising Managers in the United States take home approximately $56K annually on average.
-Location is the biggest factor affecting pay for this group, followed by career length and the specific company.
+Average Visual Merchandising Managers in the United States make around $57K annually.
+The most important factor affecting compensation for this group is geographic location, followed by experience level and the particular employer.
 Medical benefits are awarded to most, and a strong majority earn dental coverage.
-Female Visual Merchandising Managers make up most of the survey respondents at 73 percent.
 Work is enjoyable for Visual Merchandising Managers, who typically claim high levels of job satisfaction.
-This report is based on answers to PayScale's salary questionnaire.
+Female Visual Merchandising Managers make up most of the survey respondents at 75 percent.
+Figures cited in this summary are based on replies to PayScale's salary questionnaire.

 Job Description for Visual Merchandising Manager

 Visual merchandising managers are in charge of managing all aspects of the merchandising visuals for their organization.
 They are responsible for developing and implementing effective strategies to retain brand identity, as well as increase brand loyalty and generate revenue by using attractive displays.
 They research market and industry trends, using the results to create impressive visuals for use with their company's offerings.
 Visual merchandising managers also actively participate in the design and review process, assessing tester models or units based on specific business requirements.Read More...

 They interact with internal and external partners to form consistent messaging through merchandising displays, work with colleagues to identify possible merchandising placement, prepare and execute public relations events, and report their progress to the merchandising supervisor or director in their department.
 Visual merchandising managers use a personal computer to review visual files and respond to correspondence from executives.
 They also participate in negotiation and budget processes and assist with display installations; they may also supervise visual merchandising staff.